DanielSchwartzman/ChessApp/README.md

 # Game modes:
 ChessApp features two main game modes, "Two players" mode, and "Internet Play" game mode.

-Two-Player on Same Device Game Mode:
-Challenge your friends or family members to a thrilling game of chess on a single mobile device.
-Enjoy the convenience of playing together on the same screen, taking turns to make strategic moves and outwit each other.
-This mode is perfect for social gatherings, road trips, or any time you want to engage in a face-to-face chess battle.

-Internet Play Mode:
-Connect with chess enthusiasts from around the world and showcase your skills in the multiplayer mode.
-Play against online opponents in real-time matches, test your tactics, and climb the global leaderboard.
-Challenge players of different skill levels, join tournaments, and participate in ranked matches to improve your ranking and earn achievements.

 ## Two players on same device:
 Allows you to play a game of chess vs another player on a the same device.
 To start, simply press "Two players" on the start menu.